 The prices are pretty reasonable, they offer the same extras as the competition does and they enjoy a great reputation as well.
 There are 930 outlets all over the country.
 So, you can easily find one close to your home.
 Hard to go wrong with Pep Boys.

-How much does an oil change cost at Midas?
+How much is an oil change at Midas?

 Midas is one of the most reputed auto repair centers in the world and they have over 1300 outlets across the United States and Canada.
 Their services are generally considered pricier than the rest.